 I have noticed that many creatives have a disdain for the business side.
 It’s only natural.
 We love our craft, that’s why we’re so involved in it, but the business side, not so much.
 However these are two sides to the same coin.You want to get better at both your craft and the business side to optimize your success.

-Unless we are a creative within a company, or outsource, we alone steer the ship.
+Unless we are a creative within a company, we alone steer the ship.
 That means we’re responsible not only for the talent, but also the marketing, promoting, selling.

 There is of course a wealth of information on the business side of things out there.
 If that sounds intimidating. start simple.